Reinforcement Learning for Infinite-Dimensional Systems: Filtrated Reinforcement Learning Architecture for Policy Learning of Parameterized Ensemble Systems

-Robust excitation of a nuclear spin sample, typically consisting of as many as spins in the order of the Avogadro’s number ($\sim 10^{23}$), is a crucial problem in quantum science and technology.
+In this section, we apply FRL to learn the optimal policy for a parameterized nonlinear ensemble system arising from quantum mechanics and quantum control.
+The policy learning problem in our study is concerned with robust excitation of a nuclear spin sample, typically consisting of as many as spins in the order of the Avogadro’s number ($\sim 10^{23}$).
+It is also referred to as the pulse design problem, which is crucial in quantum science and technology.
 For example, it enables all the applications of nuclear magnetic resonance (NMR) spectroscopy, including magnetic resonance imaging (MRI), quantum computing, quantum optics, and quantum information processing \citep{Li09,Li22,Silver85,Molmer04,Li_SICON11,Li_PRA_Transport11,Li_TAC14}.
-The dynamics of nuclear spins (immersed in a static magnetic field with respect to the rotating frame) is governed by the Bloch equation
+The dynamics of nuclear spins immersed in a static magnetic field with respect to the rotating frame is governed by the Bloch equation